OptimumAssessment/tfstools/README.md

 # Creating a repository

-To create a repository with the given name in the TeleToets TFS project, execute the following:
+To create a repository with the given name in the Optimum TFS project, execute the following:

 1. Open your terminal
 2. Go to the directory containing the project that you want to create a repository for